Diamondbacks vs. Athletics Player Props Betting Odds

-Player prop betting options for Christian Walker, Brent Rooker and others are available in the Arizona Diamondbacks-Oakland Athletics matchup at Oakland-Alameda County Coliseum on Tuesday, starting at 9:40 PM ET.
+Brent Rooker and Christian Walker are two of the top players with prop bets available when the Oakland Athletics and the Arizona Diamondbacks meet at Oakland-Alameda County Coliseum on Wednesday (at 3:37 PM ET).

 Bet on this matchup or its props with DraftKings!